Chayapol-c/ku-polls/README.md

 # ku-polls
-Django application for conduction a poll or survey.
+Django application for conducting a poll or survey.

 ## Document
 [My Requirement](../../wiki/Requirement)